RedisLabs/terraform-provider-rediscloud/website/docs/r/rediscloud_subscription.html.markdown

 * `protocol` - (Optional) The protocol that will be used to access the database, (either ‘redis’ or 'memcached’) Default: ‘redis’
 * `memory_limit_in_gb` - (Required) Maximum memory usage for this specific database
 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
+* `external_endpoint_for_oss_cluster_api` - (Optional) Should use the external endpoint for open-source (OSS) Cluster API.
+Can only be enabled if OSS Cluster API support is enabled.
+Default: 'false'
+* `client_ssl_certificate` - (Optional) SSL certificate to authenticate user connections
+* `periodic_backup_path` - (Optional) Path that will be used to store database backup files
+* `replica_of` - (Optional) Set of Redis database URIs, in the format `redis://user:password@host:port`, that this database will be a replica of.
+If the URI provided is Redis Labs Cloud instance, only host and port should be provided.
+Cannot be enabled when `support_oss_cluster_api` is enabled.
+* `alert` - (Optional) Set of alerts to enable on the database, documented below
 * `data_persistence` - (Optional) Rate of database data persistence (in persistent storage).
 Default: ‘none’
 * `password` - (Required) Password used to access the database
 * `replication` - (Optional) Databases replication.
 Default: ‘true’